Standard Care – a key to improving medical outcomes

 MedStar has invested heavily in developing expertise in quality and safety and is actively sharing their learnings with other health systems around the world through the MedStar Institute for Quality and Safety.

 Not all initiatives to improve patient care need be as ambitious as those being pursued at MedStar.

-Over the last 10 years, Seattle Children’s Hospital has been continuously deploying clinical standard work pathways to reduce variation in care and improve patient safety.7
+Since 2010, Seattle Children’s Hospital has been continuously deploying clinical standard work pathways to reduce variation in care and improve patient safety.7

 Every patient is different, but diseases aren’t always.
 Following these evidence-based practices means patients consistently receive the safest and most effective care.